 Online Harvester: The Harvester can be extended to large groups online.
 As a means of continuing a brainstorming session within the company as a whole or together with large groups of stakeholders.

-Future changes in the eco-system of fast-paced consumer bifurcations and new generation changing society, transform requirements towards an organisations and their leaders.
-We have been researching and published in the “Rethink Series” of Alexander Brink, David Rohrmann, Michael Hengl and Maximilian Kammerer, at that time Senior Vice President of Nokia Care, helped to develop academic subjects towards practical relevance for catering true business needs.
+Future changes in the ecosystem of fast-paced consumer bifurcations, and new generations changing society, transform requirements of organizations and their leaders.
+We have been researching and publishing in the „Rethink Series“ of Alexander Brink, David Rohrmann, Michael Hengl and Maximilian Kammerer, at that time Senior Vice President of Nokia Care, who helped to develop academic subjects towards practical relevance for catering true business needs.

 Next level CSR @ Daimler, 2014 – 2015

-Facing major shifts ahead like eMobility, autonomous drive, light weight builds, car sharing, fossil fuel issues, change status symbols, we are analysing how Daimler can influence or even shape the discussions and business models for their better.
-Guided not by profit maximisation but added value to society – while making money
+Facing major shifts ahead like e-mobility, autonomous driving, light weight builds, car sharing, fossil fuel issues and changing status symbols, we are analyzing how Daimler can influence or even shape the discussions and business models for their better.
+Guided not by profit maximization but added value to society – while making money.

 Corporate Social Responsibility in Telecommunications, 2013 – 2014